-- Disclosure in relation to Sexual Harassment of women at workplace (prevention, prohibition and Redressal) Act, 2013: - Number of complaints filed during financial year 2022-23: 0 - b.
+- Disclosure in relation to Sexual Harassment of women at workplace (prevention, prohibition and Redressal) Act, 2013: - a.
+Number of complaints filed during financial year 2022-23: 0 - b.
 Number of complaints disposed of during financial year 2022-23: 0 - c.
-Number of complaints pending as on end of the financial year 2022-23:0 under one folio.
+Number of complaints pending as on end of the financial year 2022-23:0 - aa) Consolidation of folios and avoidance of multiple mailing under one folio.
 This would help in monitoring the folios more effectively.
 Members may write to the Registrar and Transfer Agent indicating the folio numbers to be consolidated.
 The address of RTA is given herein below: